kubeshop/tracetest/docs/supported-backends.md

       exporters: [otlp/1] # your exporter pointing to your tracetest instance
 ```

-#### Configuring your Tracetest instance
+#### Configuring your Tracetest Instance

-You also have to configure your Tracetest instance to make it aware that there's no tracing backend to poll traces from.
+You also have to configure your Tracetest instance to make it aware that there's no tracing backend to pull traces from.
 Just change your configuration file to include this configuration:

 ```yaml
 # your tracetest config YAML file